-I could see that Jimmy was getting kind of uptight, and I probably should have kept my mouth shut, but I just had to mention something super-ugly that I’d heard.
+But Charlie seemed determined to provoke me.
 “Some people say that a male bear will kill and eat any cub it finds, and that’s why mama bears are so fierce about protecting their young.”

-Jimmy had to hit the brakes to keep from driving into a fence.
-“That’s a preposterous lie!” he roared.
+I had to hit the brakes to keep from driving into a fence.
+“That’s a preposterous lie!”
+I roared.

-“Okay,” I said, “but it’s something I’ve heard more than once.
+“Okay,” he said, “but it’s something I’ve heard more than once.
 Why would anybody make up something like that?”

-He’d pulled our car off the road, and he was taking deep breaths.
-“Oh, Charlie,” he managed, at last.
-“Sometimes your light burns so dim.
+I had pulled the car off the road, and I was taking deep breaths.
+“Oh, Charlie,” I managed.
+“Sometimes your light burns so dimly.
 Don’t you see that this is propaganda put out by the bear hunters’ lobby?
 They want to be allowed to shoot more big males like me.
 We’re their trophy animals.”